forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 The cell and tissue tropism is crucial to estimate adverse effects.
 For virus infections it is known that neurotropism, lymphotropism and reproductive system tropism are dangerous.
 Possibly too for artificial RNA transfection.

 * *Neuro-Tropism:* Infections of neuron tissues in the bone marrow or in the brain are a main cause of the dangers resulting from mumps and polio.
 Severe effects do not occur in the case of "mRNA" vaccines as the trials and the ongoing supervision show.
 However a limited death of neurones could occur: in the range from a sleepless night to a couple or many MDMA trips.

 	> Bell's palsy then could be attributed that by chance neurones involved in the facial nerve were knocked off.

 	> Analyzing competitive athletes (including E-Sports) could elucidate even slight performance losses.

 	> Even minor brain damage is not wanted for children, adolescents or pregnant women.

+	> For viruses having a neurotropism effects can be both serious or harmless.
+Sometimes this can have very bad effects which can e.g. result from severe mumps or polio infections.
+However some viruses such as flaviviruses can cause virulent infections but can also subtle persistent infections without causing much damage // This summer, when thinking exactly about this chapter, I caught a tick which likely infected me with the tick-borne encephalitis virus.
+It initially caused a very mild illness which was followed by regular but slight back pain for a couple of weeks which mostly went away by now.
+I don't experience other adverse effects even though TBE infections may be persistent (TBE can also infect the brain and cause serious or even deadly Meningoencephalitis).

 * *Lympho-Tropism:* If lymphoid tissues are entered and many lymphocytes die, a weakening of the immune system can occur: For some this may cause herpes zooster which is easy diagnosable from visible changes on the skin for others it may be something else.
 In theory, some cancer cells may remain undetected and cause cancer in the coming months or years.